SAP-samples/teched2023-DA261/exercises/ex3/README.md

 <img src="./images/image1.png" style="width:500px;height:413px;"/>

 115. Select
-     Calendar
+     **Calendar**

 <img src="./images/image2.png" style="width:180px;height:500px;"/>

 🚩 Welcome to
 the Calendar!
 This where you can create user driven tasks and execute automated system tasks based on specific calendar dates and times.
-Note that you may have received a notification about a next task status filtering option.
+Note that you may have received a pop-up notification about new task status filtering options.
 If you did, you will likely see a pre-filter already setup based on task status (you can see this below).
-You are likely to see a blank calendar as no tasks have been configured for your user (either as a task owner, task assignee, or task reviewer).
-We are going to create some tasks in this exercise.
+At present the calendar is empty as no tasks have been configured for your user (either as a task owner, task assignee, or task reviewer).
+In the remainder of this exercsie, we are going to create some tasks in this exercise.

 116. Under